Delhiites guzzle over 1 crore liquor bottles worth Rs 218 crore from Dec 24-31 | Science-Environment

 - India

-Delhiites guzzled over one crore bottles of liquor worth more than Rs 218 crore during week-long celebrations and partying spanning Christmas eve to New Year eve, officials said on Monday.
+Delhiites guzzled over one crore bottles of liquor worth more than Rs 218 crore during week-long celebrations and partying spanning Christmas eve to New Year eve, officials said.

-The highest liquor sale of 20.30 lakh bottles was reported in the national capital on the New Year eve on December 31.
-The Delhi people gulped down liquor worth Rs 45.28 crore on the day welcoming the new year, said a senior Excise department official.
+The highest liquor sale, of 20.30 lakh bottles, was reported in the national capital on December 31, the New Year Eve.
+The city gulped down liquor worth Rs 45.28 crore on the day welcoming the new year, a senior Excise department official said on Monday.

 A record 1.10 crore bottles of liquor of different types, mostly whiskies, were sold in Delhi during December 24-31.
 The sold volume of liquor was worth Rs 218 crore, he said.